renovate-bot/zw/docs/guides/01_syntax.md

 zi light tj/git-extras
 ```

-- `Makefile` of this project has only 2 tasks:
+The `Makefile` of the project above has only 2 tasks:

   1. Install the target.
   2. Build scripts that is required for installation.

-- `Makefile` with 2 tasks, can use:
+The `Makefile` with 2 tasks, can use:
   1. `make"all install PREFIX=…"`,
   2. `pick'…'` will `chmod +x` all matching files and add `$ZPFX/bin/` to `$PATH`.